PeterShinners/comp/design/overview.md

 ## Comments

-The language supports line comments using the style `//` of double-slashes, similar to Javascript and Rust.
+The language supports line comments using the style `;` of semicolon, similar to Clojure and Lisp.
 There is no support for block style comments.
 Everything until the end of the line will be ignored by the compiler.

 See the secion on Docstrings for related information.